Environmental group threatens to sue St. Helena over groundwater extraction

 Water Audit sued the City of St. Helena in 2016 over the diversion of water into Bell Canyon Reservoir, which resulted in the city agreeing to bypass more water into Bell Creek.
 Water Audit threatened to sue the city over the stalled removal of the Upper York Creek Dam in 2017, but ultimately took no action.
 The dam was removed this summer.

-Water Audit also sued the Town of Yountville in 2016 for allegedly diverting too much water into Rector Reservoir and damaging downstream fish habitats.
+Water Audit also sued the Department of Veterans Affairs, the owner and operator of Rector Dam, in 2016 for allegedly diverting too much water into Rector Reservoir and damaging downstream fish habitats.

 Before forming Water Audit, Reynolds was involved in years of litigation against the City of Calistoga over its use of water at Kimball Dam.